 During his first public remarks since he left his post in January, former CIA Director John Brennan told lawmakers he was concerned about Russia’s efforts to interfere in the 2016 election.

-By Chad Day, Associated Press and Mary Clare Jalonick, Associated Press
+By Chad Day, Mary Clare Jalonick, Associated Press

 The Senate Intelligence Committee is one of several on Capitol Hill investigating possible collusion between Russia and President Donald Trump's 2016 campaign.